-MUS367 † 2 units WORLD MUSIC (S: even years)
+MUS367 ## 2 units

-A survey of the music of the nonwestern world, including selected areas from Africa, Asia, and South America.
+WORLD MUSIC (S: even years) A survey of the music of the nonwestern world, including selected areas from Africa, Asia, and South America.

-MUS370 2 units SONG WRITING (S)
+MUS370 2 units Song Writing (S)

 A course in the composition and scoring of song forms.
 Students will study, analyze and compose various song forms and genres.
-(Prerequisites: Music Theory I-II, WPE passed)
+(Prerequisites: MUS272 , WPE passed)

-MUS396 O-1/2 unit The Way Ensemble (F, S)
+MUS396 The Way Ensemble (F, S)